House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 AstroAI AIR100 Portable Air Compressor

 The AstroAI AIR100 Portable Air Compressor seemed like a winner on the surface.
-It’s a bit more expensive than many of its competitors we were comparing, but it’s also got a solid build quality and very few plastic parts.
-We liked some of the features that were included, such as auto-shutoff to prevent over-inflation, or the exterior fuse that’s easy to change should it happen to blow.
+It’s a bit more expensive than many of its competitors we were comparing, but it also has a solid build quality and very few plastic parts.
+We liked some of the features that were included, such as the auto-shutoff to prevent over-inflation or the exterior fuse that’s easy to change should it happen to blow.

-But we also came up with several complaints about this compressor pretty quickly.
+We also came up with several complaints about this compressor pretty quickly.
 First, the gauge is wrong.
 It repeatedly underfilled our tires by 2 to 5 psi.
-The worst problem we encountered though was the max operating time of just 15 minutes.
-This isn’t a particularly powerful or quick compressor, so if you need to fill more than just one tire, that 15-minute time limit might hold you up and leave you sitting and waiting for the unit to cool off.
+The worst problem we encountered was the max operating time of just 15 minutes.
+It isn’t a particularly powerful or quick compressor, so if you need to fill more than just one tire, that 15-minute time limit might hold you up and leave you sitting and waiting for the unit to cool off.

 For the price, we found plenty of compressors that outperformed the AstroAI, so we don’t recommend this one.